-At the 2022 annual general meeting of shareholders of the Company held on May 12, 2022, the shareholders of the Company approved the setting of the number of directors at eight.
-The Board currently consists of seven directors as a result of Mr. Cooke's passing.
-At the Meeting, shareholders of the Company will be asked to elect eight directors.
-Voting for the election of the eight nominee directors will be conducted on an individual basis.
+The Company currently has eight directors, including Ricardo Campoy, who has indicated he will be retiring from the Board effective immediately before the election of Directors at the Meeting.
+We wish Mr. Campoy the very best going forward.
+At the Meeting, shareholders of the Company will be asked to elect the seven directors named below.
+Voting for the election of the seven nominee directors will be conducted on an individual basis.
 All nominees have agreed to stand for election.
 If, however, one or more of them should become unable to stand for election, it is likely that one or more other persons would be nominated for election at the Meeting.
-The Board has determined that six of the eight nominees are independent under Canadian National Instrument 52-110 - Audit Committees ("NI 52-110") and the New York Stock Exchange ("NYSE") requirements.
+The Board has determined that six of the seven nominees are independent under Canadian National Instrument 52-110 - Audit Committees ("NI 52-110") and the New York Stock Exchange ("NYSE") requirements.

-The following disclosure sets out, as at the Record Date: (a) the names of all eight nominees for election as directors and their residency; (b) all major offices and positions with the Company each nominee now holds; (c) each nominee's present principal occupation, business or employment; (d) the period of time during which each nominee has been a director of the Company, if applicable; (e) the number of Common Shares, stock options, performance- share units ("PSUs") and deferred share units ("DSUs") beneficially owned by each nominee, directly or indirectly, or over which each nominee exercised control or direction; (f) other current public company board memberships and committees, and (g) each nominee's attendance at the Company's Board and Board committee meetings in the year ended December 31, 2022, if applicable.
+The following disclosure sets out, as at the Record Date: (a) the names of all seven nominees for election as directors and their residency; (b) all major offices and positions with the Company each nominee now holds; (c) each nominee's present principal occupation, business or employment; (d) the period of time during which each nominee has been a director of the Company, if applicable; (e) the number of Common Shares, stock options, performance-share units ("PSUs") and deferred share units ("DSUs") beneficially owned by each nominee, directly or indirectly, or over which each nominee exercised control or direction; (f) other current public company board memberships and committees, and (g) each nominee's attendance at the Company's Board and Board committee meetings in the year ended December 31 2024, if applicable.